kodolinija/stardeus-translations/README.md

 3. Make sure you spent some time in the game.
 Demo can be used for translating too.
 4. Be ready to play your translation.
 Often words in your language might don't really fit in a box or the context is missing.
 5. Use the "Generate Validity Report" in Settings > Language in game (or demo) to see if there are any errors in your translation.
+6. Example of how to fix invalid translations if you get some in the report: https://www.twitch.tv/videos/2319536309

 ### The Source file